aifimmunology/MATCHA/README.md

-# ChAI: Crossmodal Modeling, Associations, & Integrations
+# MATCHA: Modeling Associations for all The Creative, Heterogeneous Assays

-ChAI explicitly moves beyond statistical modeling of any one type of biological data types (scRNAseq, scATACseq, Olink, flow etc...).
+MATCHA explicitly moves beyond statistical modeling of any one type of biological data types (scRNAseq, scATACseq, Olink, flow etc...).
 Instead, it provides both generic and specialized functions for :

 * High-throughput modeling on high dimensional data types:
 * High-throughput modeling of relationships between features of different data types (but from the same biological sample)